 3699 Wilshire Blvd.
 Ste 700, Los Angeles, CA 90010 Mon-Fri 9am-6pm +1-213-387-4508

 Spousal support in California depends on a detailed analysis of your finances, your marriage’s length, each spouse’s earning capacity, and employment status—not a simple formula.
-If you’re facing divorce in Los Angeles and need to understand what you, as the spouse seeking support or the paying spouse, might pay or receive, the answer requires someone who can interpret tax returns, business financials, and California Family Code Section 4320 with equal fluency.
+If you’re facing divorce in Los Angeles and need to understand what you, as the spouse seeking support or the paying spouse, might pay or receive, you need someone who can interpret tax returns, business financials, and California Family Code Section 4320 with equal fluency.
 That’s exactly what I do.

 Protect Your Financial Future with California’s Most Experienced Spousal Support Specialist